 - Your motives for retiring

-- The age and health of you and your former spouse;
+- The ages and health of you and your former spouse

 - Anything else the court deems relevant.

-There are other things that can happen in life that may be considered by the court as reasons to reduce alimony.
-If you become physically or mentally disabled or are diagnosed with a serious illness and are unable to work or must work at a lower-earning capacity, the court may consider reducing, suspending or ending alimony because of a significant change in circumstances.
+There are other life happenings that may be considered by the court as reasons to reduce alimony.
+If you become physically or mentally disabled or are diagnosed with a serious illness and are unable to work or must work at a lower-earning capacity, the court may consider reducing, suspending or ending alimony.